outfindo/outfindo.dev/_pages/team.md

 These are the people building Outfindo.
 We believe we are a strong team with a lot of experience and diverse background.

+Our team is open-minded, inclusive, passionate.
+We help each other and trust each other to do the best job possible.
+We are always learning and trying to stay ahead.
+We respect each other and listen to one another.
+Creativity, passion, ambition and Outfindo goals drive us forward.
+We depend on each other's reliability.

 <br id="ondrej">
 ![Ondřej Bouda](/assets/team/ondrej.jpeg){:style="text-align: left; height:100px; margin: 0"}
 ## Ondřej Bouda